FAIR-Chem/fairchem/train.md

 In the IS2RE tasks, the model takes the initial structure as input and predict the structure’s energy in the relaxed state.
-To train a model for the IS2RE task, you can use the `EnergyTrainer` Trainer and `SinglePointLMDB` dataset by specifying the following in your configuration file:
+To train a model for the IS2RE task, you can use the `EnergyTrainer` Trainer and `SinglePointLmdb` dataset by specifying the following in your configuration file:
 ```
 trainer: energy # Use the EnergyTrainer